archfz/workflo/README.md

 > NOTE!!: After upgrading to minor or major versions always run `wfconfigure`

+#### 1.3.3

+- Extended wait times on jira cloning into target because of timeouts.

 #### 1.3.2

 - Fix for the clone logger not being able to create the target logs since it lands on